On the robustness of high-order upwind summation-by-parts methods for nonlinear conservation laws: Analysis of local linear/energy stability

 The spectrum of this operator must be in the left half of the complex plane, since for each (possibly complex-valued) vector $\vec{v}$

 where we used the SBP property and negative semidefiniteness for periodic upwind operators \eqref{eq:upwind-SBP-periodic} in the last two steps. \end{proof}

+\begin{remark} The assumption of a positive speed $f'(\widetilde{u}) > 0$ is equivalent to a positive baseflow $\widetilde{u}$ for Burgers' equation.
+While this is a strong assumption, it is exactly the situation investigated in \cite{gassner2022stability} where local linear/energy stability fails for entropy-stable methods. \end{remark}

-We get similar results for splittings such as the Lax-Friedrichs splitting, at least for Burgers' equation. \begin{theorem} Upwind nodal SBP semidiscretizations of Burgers' equation with local Lax-Friedrichs flux splitting in periodic domains are linearly stable around positive states if a diagonal mass matrix is used.
+We get similar results for splittings such as the Lax-Friedrichs splitting, at least for Burgers' equation. \begin{theorem} Upwind nodal diagonal-norm SBP semidiscretizations of Burgers' equation with local Lax-Friedrichs flux splitting in periodic domains are linearly stable around positive states.
 In particular, the Jacobian has a spectrum in the left half of the complex plane. \end{theorem} \begin{proof} The flux splitting is

 For positive $\vec{u}$, the semidiscretization is

 The Jacobian of the right-hand side is

 As in Theorem~\ref{thm:fully-upwind}, we can show that this Jacobian has a spectrum in the left half of the complex plane, since for all (complex) grid vectors $\vec{v}$